-Chronic meningitis may last > 25 yr.
-Subacute and chronic meningitis may result from a wide variety of organisms and conditions.
+Chronic meningitis may last > 10 years.
 Rarely, chronic meningitis has a protracted benign course, then resolves spontaneously.

-M. tuberculosis are aerobic bacteria that replicate in host cells; thus, control of these bacteria depends largely on T cell-mediated immunity.
-These bacteria may infect the CNS during primary or reactivated infection.
+M. tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more are aerobic bacteria that replicate in host cells; thus, control of these bacteria depends largely on T cell-mediated immunity.
+These bacteria may infect the central nervous system (CNS) during primary or reactivated infection.
 In developed countries, meningitis usually results from reactivated infection.
-Meningeal symptoms usually develop over days to a few weeks but may develop much more rapidly or gradually.
-Characteristically, M. tuberculosis causes a basilar meningitis that results in 3 complications:
+Reactivation may occur in patients treated with immunosuppressants such as tumor necrosis factor (TNF)-alpha antagonists (eg. infliximab, adalimumab, golimumab, certolizumab, etanercept).

 Diagnosis of tuberculous meningitis may be difficult.
 There may be no evidence of systemic tuberculosis.
 Inflammation of the basilar meninges, shown by contrast-enhanced CT or MRI, suggests the diagnosis.